Claiborne/reverb-test-suite/README.md

 Reverb Test Suite
 =================

-In order to consolidate various test scripts developed by Reverb, the team is using a unified framework that will be the main entry point for all automated tests and scripts.
+In order to consolidate various test scripts, this "unified framework" will be the main entry point for all automated tests and scripts.

 ## REQUIRED SOFTWARE
 Below are the required software and gems you need to install to run this framework.